Peter Knobler: Biography

 Knobler was born and raised in New York City.
-He took part in 1965 in the Selma to Montgomery march with Dr. Martin Luther King Jr. Knobler graduated in 1968 with a degree in English literature from Middlebury College.
+He took part in the 1965 Selma to Montgomery march with Dr. Martin Luther King Jr. Knobler graduated in 1968 with a degree in English literature from Middlebury College.
 He sang bass in that school's a cappella group, the Dissipated Eight.
 Knobler has written for the college's alumni magazine.
 He attended the Columbia University School of the Arts, Creative Writing Division.

 He briefly managed the career of saxophonist and E Street Band member Clarence Clemons in the 1980s.

 Knobler is the father of Dan Knobler, Grammy-nominated producer, songwriter and guitarist in the bands Captain Coconut and Flearoy and co-founder of the audio/visual production company and creative collective Mason Jar Music.
-Dan Knobler's studio, Goosehead Palace, is located in Nashville, TN.
+Dan Knobler's studio, Good Wishes, is located in Nashville, TN.